Feb 05 - Mar 12 · Week Five · Macro Unit

 Fig. 6.
 Nutritional cards showing the value and characteristics of each food currency.
 Designed by the author.

 Rooted asks a simple question: what if your money could grow food?
-Instead of value being accumulated, it becomes something that can be grown, shared and circulated.
-It is rooted in community, food sovereignty, and collective responsibility.
-The logo incorporates an infinity symbol, representing a circular system where food, waste and value continuously regenerate.
+Instead of value being accumulated, it becomes something that can be grown, shared and circulated within local communities.
+The project is rooted in community, food sovereignty and collective responsibility.
+Its logo incorporates an infinity symbol, representing a circular model where food, waste and value continuously regenerate.

-Our translucent currency, embedded with seeds, was designed to embody the transparency of the system itself.
+Our translucent currency, embedded with seeds, was designed to embody the transparency of the system.
 We added food colouring and shaped each piece to resemble its vegetable, making the different types easier to distinguish.

 Fig. 3.
 The system model was printed into brochures and shared with the users at the start of the experience.
 Designed by Jaime Santos Guerrero.

-To elevate the experience, we provided cards outlining the nutritional value of each food currency and gave recipe booklets using the three vegetables to participants who chose to trade for immediate produce rather than plant.
+To support the experience, we designed nutritional cards for each food currency and recipe booklets using tomato, spinach and carrot for those who chose immediate produce rather than planting.

-The experience began at the seed bank.
-Instead of a cashier model, where money is exchanged discreetly, our currency was intentionally displayed openly to reinforce that it does not hide value.
-Each participant was given an equal amount of currency, alongside a brochure explaining the system.
+At the seed bank, rather than using a cashier model where money is exchanged discreetly, the currency was displayed openly to show that value in this system is visible and shared.
+Each participant received an equal amount of currency, alongside a brochure explaining how the model worked.

 Participants could then trade their currency at the pantry for immediate produce, or plant it to grow more over time.
-This introduced a balance between instant consumption and longer-term nourishment, shifting value from accumulation to circulation.
+This introduced a balance between instant consumption and longer-term nourishment.

-The system was designed to close the loop, where food, seeds, and value continuously return to the community.
+The model was designed to close the loop, with food, seeds and value returning to the community.
 A portion of what is grown is contributed back, allowing the system to regenerate and support others.
 As shown in our system model, when people plant, the system strengthens each season, but when everyone only trades, it collapses.

 Fig. 4.
 Circular system model for Rooted, showing how currency is distributed, planted, traded and returned.
 Designed by Jaime Santos Guerrero.